jQSfire125/my_blog/_posts/2020-07-05-rm-masters.markdown

 ***Bold means completed**

-This blueprint can be expanded and modified, and that is what will happen as I finish courses and keep learning..
-It is great to finally have a roadmap for this journey!
+Undoubtedly, this blueprint will change as I finish courses and keep learning.
+It is great to have a roadmap for this journey!

 [danbourke]: https://www.mrdbourke.com/aimastersdegree/